K-rnivoro/Keymmodore-64/README.md

 ## Boot (or switch manually) to a specific mode.

 As explained before, there are three pins (GP18, 19 and 20) reserved for control.
 You can use them to boot to a specific Computer compatible mode, or switch on the fly from one Mode to another without using the shortcuts.
 Just connect the pins to 3.3V or GND pins of the Pico, according this table.
-Thanks to [x48x4b](https://github.com/x48x4b) for the suggestion of using these feature without a Pi 3!!
+Technically the Pico has pull-down resistors so you have to connect only those to 3.3V, but just in case...

 | Mode            | GP18 | GP20 | GP19 |
 |-----------------|------|------|------|